chelaxian/Python-Comments-Translator/README_EN.md

 ## Project Files

 - `extract_inject_comments.py` - Script for extracting comments from Python files and later replacing them
-- `translate_from_to.py` - Script for translating comments between different languages (not just Russian to English despite the name)
+- `translate_from_to.py` - Script for translating comments between different languages

 ## Step-by-Step Usage Guide

 ### Step 1: Extract Comments from a Python File